 To allow ample time for all patients and scheduled surgical procedures, we operate primarily by appointment.
 Emergency cases shall always receive top priority, which is why occasional appointment delay is inevitable.
 Please realize that we make a sincere attempt to see each client on time.
 We ask that you arrive 5-10 minutes early for your appointment and bring a fecal sample if applicable.

-For your convenience, "drop-off" appointments are available.
-A 'drop off' means you could bring your pet at the time that works best for you and leave him/her with us for a couple of hours.
-Usually we will ask you to drop off' sometime in the morning so our doctors can examine the patient in between appointments or at the time purposely reserved for admitted patients.
+For your convenience, “drop-off” appointments are available.
+A ‘drop off’ means you could bring your pet to the hospital and leave him/her with us for a couple of hours or the day.
+We usually ask you to drop off sometime in the morning so our doctors can examine the patient in between appointments or at the time purposely reserved for admitted patients.
 After your pet has been examined, the doctor will call you to discuss further diagnostics, discuss the diagnosis, and/or provide you with your discharge instructions.
-A "drop-off" fee does apply for this service.
+This service is not available in every case – such as potentially contagious disease – and should be scheduled with our front desk staff.
+A “drop-off” fee does apply for this service.

 Disease and Parasite Prevention Policy

-To prevent the spread of infectious disease and parasites, hospitalized or boarded animals must be current on all vaccines and be free of internal and external parasites.
-The required vaccines for dogs include Distemper, Parvovirus, Bordetella/Bronchitis, and Rabies vaccines.
+To prevent the spread of infectious disease and parasites, hospitalized or boarded animals must be current on vaccinations and be free of internal and external parasites.
+The required vaccinations for dogs include up to date Distemper, Parvovirus, Bordetella, and Rabies vaccines.
 Cats are required to be current on their Feline Distemper (FVRCP) and Rabies vaccines.
 Both cats and dogs must also be current on a negative fecal within the past year.
-In the event of parasites, both internal (ie. roundworms, hookworms, and whipworms) and external (ie. fleas and ticks), your pet will be treated for a minimal fee.
+In the event of parasites, both internal (ie. roundworms, hookworms, and whipworms) and external (ie. fleas and ticks), your pet will be treated and a prevention program discussed.